dboland77/forum-post-analysis/README.md

 1. I had never used Visx so had to learn
 1. I had to write quite a few utility javascript functions and learn about unix timestamps and data manipulation with JSON to parse the data and format for visualisation

-1. Visx examples are mainly in Typescript so I had to decide whether to interpret this to javascript or convert my existing project to typescript.
-I went with the former
+1. Visx examples are mainly in Typescript so I had to decide whether to interpret this to javascript or convert my existing project to Typescript (I went with the former)

 1. Once I had the data grouped and aggregated it took a while to figure out how I wanted to visualise it.
 I chose to use stacked bar graphs